5 Safest Bonds to Invest

 Date: 8 June 2016 Share on Twitter Share on Facebook

 When amateurs start investing, the first port of call tends to be the stock market.
 This is unsurprising, as the stock market’s volatility, and, therefore, opportunities to make huge short-term gains when share prices are going up, give it an undeniable appeal.
+Therefore, it is important that you do your homework (due diligence with the help of data rooms) before you make any final investment decisions.
 However, all it takes is a bear market to make investors realize that the stock market is not guaranteed to be a safe or easy place to invest your money.
 Bonds, on the other hand, which, during a bull market, seem to offer insignificant returns compared to stock, can be a far more secure and stable investment.
 Bonds are essentially a loan given by investors to governments or private companies, with a guarantee of yearly or monthly interest payments known as “coupons” (hence the term “fixed income”) and an agreed “maturity date” on which the issuer has to repay the borrowed amount.
 Here are five types of bonds to consider if you’re thinking of playing it safe on the fixed income market.

 U.S. Savings bonds